 In response, the largest teachers union in the United States, the National Educators Association (NEA), recently approved a resolution stating that CRT is “reasonable and appropriate” to teach to K-12 students.
 The group plans to “publicize” CRT and has dedicated staff to “fight back against anti-CRT rhetoric.”

 A few years ago, Fiehler’s then 12-year-old daughter was bullied at school in the Desert Sands Unified School District (DSUSD).
 She was beaten at least six times, according to Fiehler.

 Bullies also allegedly followed her home from school and hurled racial slurs at her, sometimes in Spanish, such as “stupid white girl,” “white Dora” (since she had bangs like the television character Dora the Explorer), and “rat.”

 Fiehler wondered if her daughter was targeted for the color of her skin when she heard the bullies’ verbal attacks.
-She said district officials assured her the bullying began as a squabble over “boys.”
+She said district officials assured her that the bullying began as a squabble over “boys.”
 But then it escalated into name-calling, racial slurs, mean-spirited texts, social media attacks, and physical violence, she said.

-And when the bullies found out her stepfather worked in law enforcement, they harassed her about that, too.
+And when the bullies found out that her stepfather worked in law enforcement, they harassed her about that, too.

 “They texted her to kill herself,” Fiehler said.
 “My daughter wanted to end it all.”

-Fiehler decided in 2019 the best option was to pull her daughter out of the school and send her to live with her father in Nevada.
+Fiehler decided in 2019 that the best option was to pull her daughter out of the school and send her to live with her father in Nevada.

 “We are a blended family,” she said.